Hope-Based Problem MitigatioN (HBPM)

 For over ten years, Dr. Scallon worked as a mental health clinician in a correctional institution, treating incarcerated individuals, conducting therapeutic groups, and supervising staff members.
 She was an integral part of running a mental health program called a Modified Therapeutic Community aimed at helping incarcerated individuals increase prosocial skills to reduce their chances of recidivism.

 Dr. Scallon conducted her own research study while completing her dissertation, titled “The Impact of Social Support and Humor on Levels of Hope in Individuals who are coping with HIV/AIDS.
 In addition to this research, she made peer-reviewed presentations at the Western Psychological Association conference in Palm Springs, CA. She presented research on cognitive flexibility, coping, and hope in the HIV/AIDS population.
 She also presented a paper on “The effects of exercise on acculturative stress in international students."
 Dr. Scallon is passionate about helping people capitalize on their strengths to maintain hope.
-Her current interest lies in finding ways to help people remain positive and cope amidst the challenges of the COVID-19 pandemic.
+Her current interest lies in finding ways to help people remain positive and cope with the challenges of the COVID-19 pandemic.

 About the HBPM Institute

-To hire John to conduct INEXPENSIVE training or consulting, please e-mail me at jjliptak1@verizon.net.
 John has trained career and mental health professionals in the United States and many other countries, including Jamaica, the Scottish Highlands, Northern Ireland, China, and Romania.

 Copyright © 2025 Hope Based Problem Mitigation - All Rights Reserved.